-- If a landlord asks for references when you apply for an apartment, you have to give them. - You have to pay the rent on time.

-- You have to pay for any damages that are more than normal wear and tear to your apartment if you are responsible. - You cannot disturb other tenants. - You have to give proper written notice when you want to move out. - You cannot allow certain illegal activities on the property, like prostitution or prostitution-related activity, the unlawful use or possession of a firearm, or the manufacture, purchase, possession, sale, distribution or presence of illegal drugs or stolen property anywhere on the premises, including the common areas.
+- If a landlord asks for references when you apply for an apartment, you have to give them. - You have to pay the rent on time. - You have to follow the rules of your lease (but you do not have to follow illegal things in your lease). - You have to pay for any damages that are more than normal wear and tear to your apartment if you are responsible. - You cannot disturb other tenants. - You have to give proper written notice when you want to move out. - You cannot allow certain illegal activities on the property, like prostitution or prostitution-related activity, the unlawful use or possession of a firearm, or the manufacture, purchase, possession, sale, distribution or presence of illegal drugs or stolen property anywhere on the premises, including the common areas.